RozhakXD/Qlizz/README.md

 ### Why failed to login?

+- You must enter a fake password if asked to enter your Instagram account password.
 - Maybe you haven't entered your username before getting cookies.
 - You see no way to get cookies on youtube.
 - The cookies you are using have expired.
 Each cookies is valid only every 3 days.